The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 Jessie: “And what was your goal when introducing gluten-free products?”

-Suzie: “Other brands, like Canyon Bakehouse, Dr. Shar, Udi’s, and Glutino were just starting to get into it.
+Suzie: “Other brands, like Canyon Bakehouse gluten free, Dr. Shar, Udi’s, and Glutino were just starting to get into it.
 But we wanted to come up with gluten-free bread that was more than gluten-free … we wanted it to be more nutritious and delicious, and still be clean label, following the mission of our organic products, but making it safe for celiac people to eat.”

 Jessie: “That’s a tall order.
 How did it go?”

 Jessie: “But we’re so glad you stuck with it.
-Because the gluten-free products you have today are outstanding.
+Because the Rudi’s gluten-free breads you have today are outstanding.
 When did you officially open the dedicated gluten-free bakery?”

 Jessie: “And what measures do you take to ensure your gluten-free bakery avoids any cross contamination with your organic bakery.”